mahmoud717/telegram-bot/README.md

 ## step 2
 To start the bot run "ruby bin/bot"

-Then head over to telegram, search for "@randomeratorbot" then start the bot.
+Then head over to telegram, search for "@randomeratorBot" then start the bot.

 Once you start the the bot, it will give u a set of commands to excute.